PhantomGamesDevelopment/TWM2/README.md

 	  * Reduced the clip reload time from 5 seconds to 4 seconds
 	  * Reduced the round rechamber time from 1.1 seconds to 0.9 seconds
     * R700
-      * The monstrous R700 sniper rifle has for the most part, gone completely unchallenged since the release of the mod
+      * The monstrous R700 sniper rifle has for the most part, gone completely unchallenged since the release of the mod, and it's time for it to be reigned in.
-	  * This weapon is about to get a lesson in Newton's Law of Gravity.
+      * Reduced direct impact damage from 0.62 to 0.6
-	  * Changed the projectile type from Tracer to Grenade
+      * Removed the headshot multiplier on the projectile (The weapon still OHK on headshot, but this will affect high-tier PvE combatants)
-	    * Bullets will now drop as they travel, reducing the effective range with the same look angle.
+      * Increased the ammo per clip from 4 to 7
-	    * Players will now need to aim their shots based on distance too.
+      * The goal of this adjustment pass is to make the R700 a high-end choice in regards to having moderate damage and the largest magazine size, but allow the other two snipers to be competitive in choice.
   * Assault Rifles
     * Assault Rifles have always felt good in TWM2, the strong jack of all trade weapons good for most ranges, while being outperformed in the range of other tools
 	* Only minor tweaking is needed here to help some of the unused tools get up to speed